-An inadequate plan will have vaguely defined aims or reiterate the existing landscape and social characterization without specifying implementation strategies.
-A good plan will define a scope, schedule, personnel, and budget and identify community and labor partners.
-A good plan will specify organizations and entities representing traditionally excluded stakeholders and those most vulnerable to project impacts, including frontline communities and labor union(s) representing affected workers, and implement a strategy to meaningfully engage them.
-A good plan will be two-way, meaning project developers respond to and make decisions based on community concerns, and will discuss any plans for Workforce and Community Agreements.
+An inadequate plan will have vaguely defined aims or reiterate the existing landscape and social characterization without specifying strategies for implementing the plan.

+A good plan will define the scope, schedule, personnel, and budget to enact the plan, as well as identify key community and labor partners.
+A good plan will specify organizations and entities representing traditionally excluded stakeholders and those most vulnerable to project impacts, including frontline communities and labor union(s) representing affected workers, and implement strategy to meaningfully engage them.
+A good plan will also evidence being two-way, meaning that project developers respond to community concerns and make decisions based upon them, and will discuss any plans for Workforce and Community Agreements.
+A good plan will demonstrate that team members have prior experience with or skills that can be applied to meaningful engagement, including prior experience negotiating and executing on Workforce & Community Agreements, and/or demonstrate how that expertise will be acquired and developed to a sufficient level to carry out the proposed engagement.